- Apply links menu

 Tenant Participation Awards

 'Reach for the stars' was the theme of this years tenant participation awards celebrating the contributions made by individuals and groups over the last year in their local communities and in helping the City Council improve its Landlord Service to tenants.
 This annual event was held on 17 October at City Hall and was attended by the Lord Mayor of Bristol, Cllr Faruk Choudhury and over 100 tenants, their guests and staff.
-A great time was had by all.
 Have a look at the Tenant Participation Awards winners 2013 (pdf, 12.8 MB)(opens new window).

 For all of the ways you can get involved please see our get involved! factsheet (pdf, 108 KB)(opens new window).